-POLICY: All Deans and Chairs, who are direct reports to the Academic Vice President, will undergo an annual evaluation via the Performance Success and Development Process (PSDP).
-This evaluative material will contribute to the decision by the AVP to re-appoint the Dean or Chair or replace the incumbent.
+POLICY: All Deans and Chairs, who are direct reports to the Provost and Vice President for Academic Affairs, will undergo an annual evaluation via the Performance Success and Development Process (PSDP).
+This evaluative material will contribute to the decision by the Provost and Vice President for Academic Affairs to re-appoint the Dean or Chair or replace the incumbent.
 It will also serve to chart progress in teaching, service, and scholarship.